dsmsuite/dsmsuite.github.io/user_guide_visual_studio.md

 # Analyzing VC++ projects

-The Visual studio analyzer can analyze in two ways:
-* **IncludeDependencies**: The Visual studio analyzer parses C/C++ source files a determines dependencies based on header file includes.
+The Visual studio analyzer parses C/C++ source files a determines dependencies based on header file includes.
-* **ProjectDependencies**: This analyzer can also analyze just the project dependencies.
-This is suitable for Visual Studio solution with many projects or with a mix of C++ and .Net projects.
+Also IDL files are taken into account.

 The element hierarchy used to visualize the DSM can be based on:
 * **PhysicalView**: The element hierarchy is based on directories.
 * **LogicalView**: The element hierarchy is based on solution folders and project filters.